-$Health care\ reform\ measures\ could\ hinder\ or\ prevent\ our\ planned\ solution \ 's\ commercial\ success.$
+Healthcare reform measures could hinder or prevent our planned solution's commercial success.

 There have been, and we expect there will continue to be, a number of legislative and regulatory changes to the healthcare system in ways that could harm our future revenues and profitability and the future revenues and profitability of our potential customers.
-Federal and state lawmakers regularly propose and, at times, enact legislation that would result in significant changes to the healthcare reform measures in decades, the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Affordablity Reconciliation Act (the "Affordable Care Act") was enacted in 2010.
-The Affordable Care Act can be expected in 2010.
-The Affordable Care Act
+Federal and state lawmakers regularly propose and, at times, enact legislation that would result in significant changes to the healthcare system, some of which are intended to contain or reduce the costs of medical products and services.
+For example, one of the most significant healthcare reform measures in decades, the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Affordability Reconciliation Act (the "Affordable Care Act"), was enacted in 2010.
+The Affordable Care Act contains a number of provisions, including those governing enrollment in federal healthcare programs, reimbursement changes and fraud and abuse measures, all of which may impact existing government healthcare programs and result in the development of new programs.
+The Affordable Care Act imposed a 2.3 percent excise tax on sales of medical devices.
+The excise tax was suspended by statute twice before being repealed in December 2019.
+While this tax has been repealed, Congress could enact future legislation or further change the law related to the medical devise excise tax in a manner that could negatively impact our operating results.
+The financial impact such future taxes could have on our business is unclear.